How do I choose a program?

 Where do I meet my group?

 Each program has an arrival day.
 You will meet your group mates upon arrival in Auckland, Bangkok, Lima, Sydney, Hanoi, Quito, Delhi, Cairns, etc. Upon arrival, you will commence a comprehensive program orientation where you will quickly get to know your instructors and group mates.

 Do I need to bring everything on the packing list?

 Yes, it is on the packing list for a reason.
 If there is anything you don’t understand, please contact us

 Should I bring extra casual clothes?

-Should I bring a phone or laptop on the program?
+Should I bring a phone on the program?

 Some gap year programs have a no-technology policy in place, however we find that this isn’t realistic in today’s connected society.
 We also find that using a WiFi-enabled device or cellphone is the easiest way to keep in contact with family during the program.
 We do, however, require all students to use their devices only during free-time in the evenings so that they can remain present and get the most out of their experience.
 Most students bring their phone to use as a camera and to keep in touch with friends and family over WiFi in the evenings that WiFi is available.
-Some students bring a laptop, particularly if they are taking credit - this is a personal choice.
-If bringing a laptop we recommend a protective/waterproof case.
 Some students have their phone set up for use abroad, our buy local SIM cards.
 This is not necessary but for students and families considering this, please refer to our 'travel information page' for information.